dormant-chicken/sortty/README.md

 [--algorithm or -a] is quick, meaning the program will use the quicksort algorithm to sort the array

+[-bc or --bar_color] changes color of bars when sorting, does nothing if --text is used

+[-ic or --index_color] changes color of index pointer when sorting, does nothing if --text is used

+[-fc or --fill_color] changes color that fills the array after sorting, does nothing if --text is used

+[-bch or --bar_character] changes character for the bars when sorting, does nothing if --text is not used

+[-ich or --index_character] changes character for the index pointer when sorting, does nothing if --text is not used

+[-fch or --fill_character] changes character that fills the array after sorting, does nothing if --text is not used

 [--size or -s] if not specified, size will be depending from the screen size, otherwise you can do HEIGTHxWIDTH, for example 30x20

 Available algorithms: bogo bubble merge insertion quick gnome heap cocktail selection shell oddeven comb bingo radix pigeonhole pancake bead